jorisvandenbossche/target-encoder-benchmarks/README.md

   And expand overview of the categories in each dataset.

+* Add the LeaveOneOutEncoder from category_encoders, and the CountFeaturizer from the sklearn PR.

+* Investigate the different options:

-* Investigate the different implementations and what the differences are.
+  * Check the different implementations and what the differences are.

-  Based on that, more clearly benchmark the different options (with/without shrinking, with/without cross-validation, different hyperparameters, ..), and investigate the different results for those.
+  * More clearly benchmark the different options (with/without shrinking, with/without cross-validation, different hyperparameters, ..), and investigate the different results for those.

 Overview of initial runs of the benchmark are in [overview_results.ipynb](overview_results.ipynb) ([on nbviewer](http://nbviewer.jupyter.org/github/jorisvandenbossche/target-encoder-benchmarks/blob/master/overview_results.ipynb))(but the results still need to be investigated).